patractlabs/elara/README.md

    }
    ```

-   In this config file, you should notice 3 point:
+   In this config file, you should pay attention to 3 fields:

-   1. `port`  field: this field is used for elara server, all client request would though this port, including rpc reuqest and websocket request.
+   1. `port`: this field is used for Elara server, all client request will go though this port, including RPC reuqest and websocket request.
-   2. `chain/substrate` field: this field is used for connected substrate node, should match `--ws-port` and `--rpc-port` for substrate node.  if substrate node do not set this two parameters, the default value is `9944` and `9933`.
+   2. `chain/substrate` : this field is used for connecting Substrate node, should match `--ws-port` and `--rpc-port` for Substrate node.
+If Substrate node do not set this two parameters, the default values are `9944` and `9933`.
-   3. `redis` field: this field is used for connecting redis instance, notice the password should be set in production environment.
+   3. `redis` : this field is used for connecting redis instance, please notice the password should be set in production environment.
         ```

 5. Start the service

-    You can start the current process
+    You can start in the current process
     ```
         node app.js
     ```
-    Or use [pm2](https://github.com/Unitech/pm2) Management process
+    Or use [pm2](https://github.com/Unitech/pm2) to management process
     ```
         pm2 start pm2.json --env dev
     ```

-    You can find the running log in this directory `elara/ logs/`
+    You can find the running log in this directory: `elara/ logs/`

 6. Start the Dashboard